syscl/M3800/README.md

 2016-5-25

 - Huge update for the support of Recovery HD for DELL M3800/XPS9530 (c) syscl/lighting/Yating Zhou.
-- Reverted back to Clover injection for ig-platform-id(easier to turn off "Inject Intel under Graphics for update".
+- Reverted back to Clover injection for ig-platform-id(easier to turn off "Inject Intel" under Graphics for update).

 2016-5-15